 My mom, who taught knitting, sewing, and pattern drawing at a Fashion institute and Art school, played a significant role in shaping my interests in Fashion.

 Throughout my academic journey, I was programmed to develop innovative and original designs.
 It was tough to part with this small inner voice after I graduated in 2013.
 It took me over two years to reconnect with my creativity and start making things again after I graduated.
-Then, step by step, I began creating things solely because I enjoyed them, without any specific concept in mind.
+Then, step by step, I began creating things only because I enjoyed them, without any specific concept in mind.
 Slowly my love for creating returned.

 In 2016, I travelled to India with two dear friends.
 An experience that opened my mind.
 The vibrant colours and profound attention to detail.
 I discovered my love for handcraft; embroidery, soutache, and then block printing, which has become my latest passion.
 I combined my childhood love for drawing with my passion for textiles by creating my own block printing stamps.